 Exploring Beyond the Port

-As much fun as the cruise port is, there is lots of natural beauty to see in the surrounding area.
+As much fun as the staying at the port is, there is lots of natural beauty to see in the surrounding area.
 Consider booking a tour or venturing out on your own.

 These tours are solid options for how to spend a day.

 My favorite activity during my visit to the Puerto Plata area was a trip to Playa Dorada.
 This half-day trip will ensure you get in some quality beach time.

 Puerto Plata is an area rich in culture.
 This three-hour tour will take you to the malecon, have you visit a local rum factory, and see gorgeous mountaintop views.

-Those that are looking for adventure beyond the Amber Cove port just need to walk in, turn left, and head out near the back of the complex.
+Those that are looking for adventure beyond the port just need to walk in, turn left, and head out near the back of the complex.
 That’s where you’ll find the National/Alamo car rental counter if you’re feeling like exploring the island on your own.

 If you’re looking for something between a planned shore excursion and a sporty day driving yourself in the Dominican Republic, visit the taxi stand.
 Hiring a taxi can help you have a day in town, take a trip to the 27 waterfalls attraction, or do any of the other things to do on the island.
 Be aware that the taxis are pricey compared to those at other Caribbean ports, so you may want to gather a group.

 Do you have a favorite spot in the Caribbean?